U.S. Bank Brokerage Account Review

 U.S. Bancorp Investments Overview

-If you’ve been using U.S. Bank for checking and savings accounts, it’s time to consider what it offers
+If you’ve been using U.S. Bank for checking and savings accounts, it may be time to look at what it offers

-in the realm of securities trading.
-Through U.S. Bancorp Investments, the company offers both robo and
+for investing.
+Through its wealth-management business, the company offers both robo and

 self-directed accounts.

 U.S. Bancorp Investments offers self-directed and investment-advisory accounts through both full-service and online channels.
-The former cost more but come with a dedicated financial planner.
+The full-service programs cost more but come with access to personalized guidance.

-Online accounts have a reduced lineup of services but cost a lot less.
-A low-cost account can be opened online in either advisory or self-managed mode.
+Online accounts have a smaller list of services but cost a lot less.
+A lower-cost account can be opened online in either advisory or self-managed mode.
 The advisory setup is a robo program.
-This review will focus on the online, budget program.
+This review will focus on the online, lower-cost service.

 Is U.S. Bank Brokerage Safe?